DFE-Digital/get-an-identity/docs/find-lost-trn-integration.md

 # Find a lost TRN integration with the authorization server

-When the `qualified_teacher` scope is requested by a client, the authorization server needs to integrate with the Find a lost TRN service in order to resolve a DQT contact record (via a TRN).
+When the `trn` scope is requested by a client, the authorization server needs to integrate with the Find a lost TRN service in order to resolve a DQT contact record (via a TRN).
 The details of how data is handed over from the authorization server to Find and back again are listed below.